- Non-Discrimination Statutes and Regulations

 NSF's policy on public access to copyrighted material (Public Access Policy) reflects the Foundation's commitment to making certain that, to the extent possible, the American public, industry and the scientific community have access to the results of Federally funded scientific research.
 Pursuant to this policy, recipients must ensure that articles in peer-reviewed scholarly journals and papers in juried conference proceedings:

-- are deposited in a public access compliant repository (as identified in the Public Access Policy);
+- are deposited in NSF's Public Access Repository);

 - are available for download, reading, and analysis within 12 months of publication;